Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Experiments

 \subsubsection{Implementation details.}

-All experiments were conducted with a vision backbone of ViT-B/16 version CLIP model.
 We train every task for 10 epochs except for CUB and Aircrafts with 20 epochs.
 We adopt SGD in all experiments as the optimizer with an initial learning rate of 0.01(0.001 for few-shot setting), weight decay is 2e-4 and 0.9 for momentum.
 Batch size is 256 for all experiments.
 We set $\alpha$ to 13 in Eq.~\ref{eq:sg_label}, $\beta$ is set to 100 in Eq.~\ref{Eq:beta1} following~\cite{thengane2022clip} and $\tau$ to 0.1 in Eq.~\ref{eq:tau_s} for all datasets.
 The trade-off parameters, $\lambda_1$ and $\lambda_2$, are set to 0.5 and 0.1 across all datasets (the hyper-parameters sensitive experiments can be found in Section~\ref{section:hyper} ).
 We save 20 exemplars for each old class by herding algorithm in all experiments except the ablation on different exemplar sizes (in Section~\ref{sm:emexplar}), following the setting in~\cite{douillard2022dytox, rebuffi2017icarl, yan2021dynamically}.
 Under the few-shot setting, none exemplar is saved following the setting in~\cite{zhang2021few, zhou2022forward}.
-To ensure fairness, methods trained with a pre-trained model are initialized with CLIP\footnote{Since the exact prompt and specific class names employed by CLIP~\cite{radford2021learning} for each dataset are unknown.
+For all PTM based methods, we re-implemented with the same pre-trained ViT-B/16 CLIP~\cite{radford2021learning} weights for fair comparison.\footnote{ For Continual-CLIP~\cite{thengane2022clip}, since the exact prompt and specific class names employed by CLIP~\cite{radford2021learning} for each dataset are unknown.
 We tried several prompts and finally for each dataset we utilize a specific prompt so that the results of our own implementation are comparable or identical to those provided by CLIP~\cite{radford2021learning}.}.
 For implementing `Linear Probe', we directly add a fully connected layer after the linear projection, we train 100 epochs for each dataset with an initial learning rate of 0.1 and decays by 0.1 every 45 epochs.
-For `Joint', to ensure fairness in comparison, we fine-tune the last block of the network for joint training, all training samples are acquired concurrently in the same session.
+For `Joint', all training samples are acquired concurrently in the same session.
 We train 100 epochs for each dataset with an initial learning rate of 0.01 and decays by 0.1 every 45 epochs.

-For all experiments in the paper, we applied RandomResizedCrop, RandomHorizontalFlip and normalization for data augmentation.
-The random seed was set to 1993 except when spliting CIFAR100 with three different class orders as shown in Table 2.
-We use randomly generated integers ranging from 1 to 5000 for the other two class orders.